 Sleek design, complete with brushed metal bezel and black rubber band makes the “smart” component “simple” for tech gurus and rookies alike.
 The button-less watch face is comprised of a 1.6 touch display screen holding an impressive 320×320 pixel resolution for clean and clear text or picture viewing pleasure.
 The only button on the entire watch, located on the side of the metal watch casing, serves as the interactive voice command for hands free call or text commands.

 Don’t worry Instagram fiends, the rubber watch band is complete with a small camera for quick click photo opportunities.
+Plus, you can use it to search Instragram ads!

 Now for the harsh truth, all positive features point towards the “smart” capabilities are aimed towards simple phone/text functions.
 While the technology is impressive for such a small sleek wrist wear accessory, there are ultimately zero other quality features.
 The small 800MHZ processor allows for smooth icon screen transitions with zero room for other apps or features.
 Email and social media capabilities are completely vacant even though similar word driven features like texting are supported on the miniature display screen.